chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 ```
 Both position and element are required element

-**position**:an integer number specifying the position where to insert an item.
+**position**: an integer number specifying the position where to insert an item.

-**element**:an element of any data type string, number, list etc...
+**element**: an element of any data type string, number, list, etc...

 Example:
 ```python